 According to Jonathan Green, a ‘slang’ scholar, there are at least 1,200 slang terms for marijuana, and several hundred more to describe being stoned.
 One of the main reasons why there are so many terms is because of weed’s long history of being illegal.
-Those who used it obviously didn’t want to get caught so they coined specific terms which meant they could effectively speak in code.
+Those who used it didn’t want to get caught, so they coined specific phrases and words, which meant they could effectively speak in code.

-Each time the authorities learned the latest term, a new one was invented.
-That’s why there are some weird and wonderful slang words for cannabis including:
+Each time the authorities learned the latest term, someone invented a new one.
+That’s why there are some weird and wonderful slang words for cannabis, including:

 - Houdini: Because users escape reality.

 - Ditch Weed: Low-THC Mary Jane that grows on the side of the road.

 - The Kind: Also known as ‘da kine,’ this term refers to high-quality weed.

 - Nixon: Low-grade weed sold as top-shelf marijuana.

 For those who are passionate about cannabis, however, the most essential marijuana slang term is ‘420’.
 It is so ingrained in weed culture that it is now the official day of cannabis!